zepben/ewb-sdk-jvm/src/main/kotlin/com/zepben/ewb/boilerplate/collections/HIERARCHY.md

 Stores elements in a nullable map keyed by mRID and exposes the map values as a collection.
 It uses identity-aware membership and removal, and resets the backing map to `null` when empty.

-<a id="volatile-iterator"></a>

-## VolatileIterator

-Is the public iterator type returned by `AbstractBackedCollection`.
-Traversal is ordinary, but `remove` is deprecated because an iterator can remain attached to an old backing instance after nullable storage is replaced.

-<a id="callback-mutable-iterator"></a>

-## CallbackMutableIterator

-Wraps a backing mutable iterator and invokes collection-specific cleanup after a successful iterator removal.
-It is internal and is instantiated by `AbstractBackedCollection.iterator()`.

-<a id="callback-mutable-iterator-current"></a>

-## CallbackMutableIterator.Current

-Holds the most recently returned element so `CallbackMutableIterator` can pass the removed value to its cleanup callback, including when that value is `null`.